[Whitepaper] Awesome.AI: A Dynamics-Based Framework for Thought Simulation

 6.1 Background

-• The meaning of DOWN, is that the system says No or Yes to going down.
+• The meaning of Down, is that the system say/decides No or Yes to going down.

 6.2 Changing Direction